North Sails NEWS

 What Is A Code Sail?

 The name ‘Code Sail’ means different things to different sailors.
-What started as a straightforward but innovative concept has rapidly evolved into a whole new category of sails.
-One Code Sail may look and perform quite differently from another, but there is one common theme: Code Sails are fast, flat, free-flying sails, designed for close reaching angles.
+What started out as a straightforward but innovative concept has rapidly evolved into a whole new category of sails.
+While Code Sails may look and perform quite differently from one another, there is one common theme: Code Sails are fast, flat, free-flying sails, designed for close reaching angles.

 To understand all the different names and versions, it may help to look back at the origin of these sails.
-Originally “Code Zeros” were designed to qualify as spinnakers under various rating rules, which require the mid-girth to be 75% of the foot length.
-Volvo Ocean Racers coined the term Code Zero, which fit into the coding convention established by North Sails: A1, A2, A3, etc. This design also became popular among handicap racers under Rules like IRC, ORR, and PHRF.
-As their effectiveness and ease of use became increasingly apparent, Code sails expanded into cruising as well.
-Multihull sailors called their specialized high performance reaching sails “Screechers.”
+Originally “Code Zeros” were designed to qualify as spinnakers under various rating rules that require the mid-girth to be 75% of the foot length.
+Volvo Ocean Racers coined the term Code Zero, which fit into the established North Sails coding convention: A1, A2, A3, etc. This design also became popular among handicap racers under Rules like IRC, ORR, and PHRF.
+As their effectiveness and ease of use became increasingly apparent, Code Sails expanded into cruising as well.
+Multihull sailors have always called their specialized high performance reaching sails “Screechers”.

 Code Sails add a great deal of sail area and power for close reaching angles.
-Boats with non-overlapping headsails see the most significant benefit from Code Sails, as these sails better fill the inventory gap between upwind headsails and downwind spinnakers.
+Boats with non-overlapping headsails see the biggest benefit from Code Sails, as these sails better fill the inventory gap between upwind headsails and downwind spinnakers.

-This is another big rating rule sail that tends to be a little more versatile than a Code Zero.
-The shape is halfway between a Code Zero and traditional A3 and can be built from 3Di Downwind, Code sail laminates or light polyester spinnaker material.
+This is another popular rating rule sail that tends to be a little more versatile than a Code Zero.
+The shape is halfway between a Code Zero and traditional A3 and can be built from 3Di Downwind, Code Sail laminates or light polyester spinnaker material.
 These sails are not necessarily used on a furler.
-The A3 Hybrid will not sail as close to the wind as a Code Zero but can cover a wide range of angles and conditions.
+The A3 Hybrid will not sail as close-winded as a Code Zero, but can cover a wide range of angles and conditions.